 Train BJJ at Home Whenever Possible

-Training at home is another great rule for white belt practitioners.
+Training at home is another excellent rule for white belt practitioners.
 It is essential for people who want to progress fast or do not have easy access to a jiu-jitsu gym.
 Hopefully, there are plenty of ways to train jiu-jitsu at home.

 Investing in a mat and a grappling dummy for BJJ drilling is a great start.
 Alternatively, you can set up a simple strength and conditioning program to help you unleash your potential.

 Training jiu-jitsu at home will help you improve your knowledge, execution techniques, and so on.
 So, don’t let distance prevent you from engaging in your favorite martial art.

 Don’t be Preoccupied with Belt Promotion

 Belt promotions are essential in the sport of jiu-jitsu.
 Besides, it’s necessary to set goals and strive for improvement, but don’t get too caught up in belt promotions.

 Instead, concentrate on your training and the process of improving your jiu-jitsu skills.

-Remember that the goal is to enjoy the journey rather than focusing solely on the destination.
+Remember that the goal is to enjoy the journey rather than focus solely on the destination.

 Avoid Common Jiu-Jitsu Injuries

 Injuries are one of the main reasons why many BJJ practitioners quit.
 As a result, taking the necessary precautions to avoid injuring yourself or a training partner is critical.

 Warming up properly before training, for example, is one of the best ways to avoid injuries.
 Furthermore, tapping early, listening to your body, and taking breaks may reduce your risk of injury.